Home Insurance Quotes

 To protect more expensive valuables, you’ll probably have to buy additional coverage in the form of a rider.

 Your standard home insurance policy defines the maximum amount of money you would receive for specific items.
-For example, a standard policy pays out up to $1,500 for jewelry, furs, electronic apparatus and accessories and up to $2,500 for firearms and silverware.
+For example, a standard policy pays out up to $1,500 for jewelry, furs, electronic apparatus such as smart phones, laptops and tablets, and up to $2,500 for firearms and silverware.
 These limits vary by insurance company.

 “Make sure you understand what's covered and what the limits are,” advises insurance specialist David Colmans, executive director of the Georgia Insurance Information Service.
 “Keep an inventory of your belongings.
 Include what the item is, when you bought it and how much you paid for it.
 If there are serial numbers, write those down, too.
 This list should be kept in a fireproof box at home or at a bank.”